afagin/shopify-sim/README.md

 To have a local development environment that simulates Shopify.

 Links and Add to Cart won't work.
-Just want to be able to run Shopify liquid files locally (and eventually use livereload/figwheel).
+Just want to be able to render Shopify liquid files locally (and eventually use livereload/figwheel).

 # See also